freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/override-class-declarations-by-styling-id-attributes.md

 }
 ```

-**Note:** It doesn't matter whether you declare this CSS above or below pink-text class, since id attribute will always take precedence.
+**Note:** It doesn't matter whether you declare this CSS above or below `pink-text` class, since the `id` attribute will always take precedence.

 # --hints--